Monday 05-Nov-2018 8:30 am – 1:30 pm in Hong Kong with the Hong Kong Management Association (HKMA) — see https://www.hkma.org.hk/orangebike.

 It is aimed at senior level leaders who want to enhance their personal abilities — specifically managers, innovators, entrepreneurs, and intrapreneurs.

 Now for the full details… (if you want updates please see signup for future updates.)

 O-BMW is a workshop designed to teach you how to ride a special kind of a bike – the bike of the mind.
-In this bike:
+On this bike we “portray” three parts:

 - the front wheel tells you where to go (=openess),

 - the back wheel propels you (=focus),

 - the person who sits in the middle master both (=control).

 In the 4-hr workshop, we (Prof. Sivan and the team) will explain, share, and then train you to be more effective in your cognitive abilities, in three states of the age of innovation: